jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+i think what makse things slow is dev tools and/or vue dev toosl in particular?
+When i closed them this became quick again

+radio buttons for front layout now flow through Vuex.
+Maybe slower?

+toggling image filters can be done now same way as tabs -- using :attrs in the html -- no need for a function at all

+is this just my chrome dev environment that slows down? laggy sliders are a deal breaker

+ok is there a sensible time to save text slider values?
+A dead lock with the store seems like a TON of work that can be avoided.
+User can achieve visual style, and maybe even after LAZY (like on blur, or just every 30 seconds or whatever) -- and then app can save that field's data to store while user has moved to next thing

 since lazy seems to be working in LineA -- confirm and use on other Lines -- and consider if that organization still makes sense given simplifed data flow with vuex

 the get/set pattern i'm using in LineA seems pretty darn straightforawrd -- not sure why it's not the first approach the vuex docs recommend (rather than jus tbeing mentioned at bottom of https://next.vuex.vuejs.org/guide/forms.html)